azurefireice/BuffDuty/README.md

 How does it work?
 -----------------
 Buff Duty performs best when it works in a raid group of ~40 people with ~8 people that represent the class that buffs/dispells.
-Addon gathers information about the number of number of said people in the raid and, based on that, posts a message that informs which player is responsible for a specific raid group.
+Addon gathers information about the number of said people in the raid and, based on that, posts a message that informs which player is responsible for a specific raid group.
+The duties are saved between UI reload(WOW relog, exit, etc).
+They are persisted based on cache: `N:player1,player2,player3`, where *N* - number of groups in current raid, *player1,player2...* - resulting buffing player's(appropriate class, not excluded) names sorted in alphabetic order.
+You might be interested in that if assignments are not being updated for a long time.
+If that is the case, please do not hesitate to reach BuffDuty creators.

 Some edge cases:

+  * If there are *less then 10 players* in raid, it posts a message that it makes no sense to do buff assignments.
-  * If the raid group does not have any player with specific class, it posts a message saying that no players are available for buffing.
+  * If the raid group *does not have any buffing player* of specific class, it posts a message saying that no players are available for buffing.
-  * If there is only 1 buffing player in a raid group, BuffDuty informs that only this player will do the buffing.
+  * If there is *only 1 buffing player* in a raid group, BuffDuty informs that only this player will do the buffing.
-  * For cases when there are between 2 and 7 buffing players in a raid, groups are assigned in a consecutive fashion e.g. "Player1 - Groups 1,2,3"
+  * For cases when there are *between 2 and 7 buffing players* in a raid, groups are assigned in a consecutive fashion e.g. "Player1 - Groups 1,2,3".
-  * When there are 8 and more buffing players in a raid - groups are properly assigned to first 8 players in a fashion "Player5 - Group 5"
+  * When there are *8 and more buffing players* in a raid - groups are properly assigned to first 8 players in a fashion "Player5 - Group 5".

 Background